 In my post on a possible birch goddess, I mentioned Dea Vercana.
 Since this goddess and her companion, Meduna, are so neglected, it seems mean not to pass on what I’ve learned about her.

-Unfortunately, that’s not much.While it seems likely that she had a cult, even if only locally, all we know about her comes from her own name, and the fountain bowl and altar inscribed with her name.
+Unfortunately, that’s not much.While it seems likely that she had a cult, even if only locally, all we know about her comes from the fountain bowl and altar inscribed with her name.
+The altar also mentions Meduna, who is as little-known as her companion.

 The Name “Vercana”